chfrank-cgn/Rancher/aks-cluster/elastic/README.md

 - `12-deployment.yaml` has the actual deployment

+## Filebeat

+To collect logfiles, we'll either install Filebeat, or enable Rancher logging, or both:

+- `30-roles.yaml` has the service account and role bindings
+- `31-config.yaml` has the configuration
+- `32-deployment.yaml` has the actual deployment

+## Metricbeat

+To collect metrics, we'll install Metricbeat:

+- `40-roles.yaml` has the service account and role bindings
+- `41-config.yaml` has the configuration
+- `42-deployment.yaml` has the actual deployment

 ## Syslog forwarding

-To forward logs, we will need to configure Rancher's logging operator:
+As an option, we will configure Rancher's logging operator:

 - `51-config.yaml` has the cluster flow and output